paulklemm/cohort-subgroup/Documentation.md

 Visual Analysis of Cohort Study Data
 ====================================

-####This interface is used for intuitively and effectively filtering a given dataset consisting of about 300 attributes for each participant to create proband subgroups that can then be analyzed using a method of choice.
+**This interface is used for intuitively and effectively filtering a given dataset consisting of about 300 attributes for each participant to create subject subgroups that can then be analyzed using a method of choice.**

+*The prototype currently only works using Firefox (Tested with Firefox 39.0)*

 -----------------